-- For the foreseeable future, private automobiles will continue to carry the majority of daily trips in Bellevue, and the city will continue to improve its roadway network, including regional highways, to provide a high level of mobility for people and freight. - Bellevue's strategy of promoting walking, bicycling, and transit has allowed traffic volumes on arterial streets to remain steady, even as population and employment in the city have grown. - More residents are choosing to live in walkable neighborhoods near where they work and they use a variety of transportation modes.
+- ► For the foreseeable future, private automobiles will continue to carry the majority of daily trips in Bellevue, and the city will continue to improve its roadway network, including regional highways, to provide a high level of mobility for people and freight. - Bellevue's strategy of promoting walking, bicycling, and transit has allowed traffic volumes on arterial streets to remain steady, even as population and employment in the city have grown. - ► More residents are choosing to live in walkable neighborhoods near where they work and they use a variety of transportation modes.
 Transit Oriented Development strategies ensure that essential components of livability accompany transit investments and new development to provide a high quality of life for residents and employees near the frequent transit network.
-The Puget Sound Regional Council provides guidance to communities in the Growing Transit Communities Strategy report and Bellevue is a member of the regional Growing Transit Communities Compact. - Light rail transit service coming to Bellevue will increase transit service and expand connectivity to the region. - Bellevue is committed to protecting neighborhoods from cut-through traffic, parking spillover, and transportationrelated visual impacts.
+The Puget Sound Regional Council provides guidance to communities in the Growing Transit Communities Strategy report and Bellevue is a member of the regional Growing Transit Communities Compact. - Light rail transit service coming to Bellevue will increase transit service and expand connectivity to the region. - ▶ Bellevue is committed to protecting neighborhoods from cut-through traffic, parking spillover, and transportationrelated visual impacts.

-Mobility Goals and Metrics
+Mobility Goals, Metrics and Targets

-To create a community where people can easily move about using a variety of travel modes, the city will establish goals and metrics for all modes.
+To create a community where people can easily move about using a variety of travel modes, the city has established goals, policies, Performance Metrics and Performance Targets for all modes.
 Traditionally, mobility standards have focused on the level of service for vehicles.
-Going forward, goals and metrics will also measure mobility for people traveling on foot, by bicycle, and on transit.
+Going forward, goals, metrics and targets will also measure mobility for people traveling on foot, by bicycle, and on transit.